 It’s unusual for music, films or books from Estonia, Latvia or Lithuania to gain much attention beyond the borders of their country, since relatively few elsewhere speak the languages or know much about this part of the world.
-Deep Baltic’s monthly feature DB Recommends intends to do a little bit to correct this: we get our contributors to choose something cultural and Baltic-related they’re passionate about and explain just why it’s so great.
+Deep Baltic’s feature DB Recommends intends to do a little bit to correct this: we get our contributors to choose something cultural and Baltic-related they’re passionate about and explain just why it’s so great.
 We kick off with George East, who tells us why he thinks a seminal Lithuanian musician deserves wider acclaim.

 It’s difficult to pick one particular Lithuanian musician for DB Recommends because so many of them make quality tunes.
 However, I have to choose, so I would choose Andrius Mamontovas.
 His music, for me at least, has shaped an entire generation, and those are the Lithuanians who are currently in their late 20s-to-mid 30s, and are building a country with a bright social and economic future.